47° F

 Registration Fee

-Program Overview: Over three days we’ll share the multicultural background that contributed to the development of Yosemite National Park.
-The discussion will include the Indigenous people who have occupied this area for thousands of years, the Euro-Americans who wrestled it away from them and started to commercialize it, the army, including Buffalo Soldiers, who protected it, and the Chinese immigrants who quietly enhanced it.
+Program Overview: Over three days we’ll share the multicultural background that has contributed and continues to contribute to the development of Yosemite National Park.
+The discussion will include the Indigenous people who have occupied this area for thousands of years and continue to do so, the Euro-Americans who wrestled it away from them and started to commercialize it, the army, including Buffalo Soldiers, who protected it, and the Chinese immigrants who quietly enhanced it.

 How many voices do you need to breathe life into a place?
 How many layers of color do you use to paint a masterpiece?
 How many stories combine to tell the epic of Yosemite National Park?
-Join our team of naturalist guides as they speak of the people whose actions defined this park.
+Join Brian Shoor as he shares stories of the people whose actions defined this park.
 In this program, we’ll journey throughout the park to hear those voices tell us of their success and hardships.
 There will be stories to make you smile and laugh; stories to make you angry and uncomfortable; and stories of undaunted courage and triumph.

-Start the day with an overview of Indigenous culture in Wawona.
-See the resources available that supported a thriving community.
-We’ll identify plants and animals that served as food, medicine, shelter, and more.
+Friday will be an overview of different cultures in Wawona.
+See the resources available that support a thriving community.
+We’ll identify plants and animals that served as food, medicine, homes, and more.
+These resources continue to be used today to support the local Seven Associated Tribes with Yosemite.
 We’ll discuss the events that led to the persecution of those people and the rise of Euro-American development.
 Exploring the Yosemite History Center will lead to stories of survival, stewardship, and progress.
 During our walk we will learn of individuals from all over the world and why they came to Yosemite.

-Next we’ll travel to Yosemite Valley.
-Starting at the Visitor Center, we’ll revisit the first people of this Valley and walk through their village.
-From there, we’ll head to Cook’s Meadow and you’ll learn about some of the unsung heroes who affected the community.
+Saturday we’ll travel to Yosemite Valley.
+Starting at the Visitor Center, we’ll revisit the First Peoples of this Valley and walk through their village.
+From there, we’ll head to Cook’s Meadow, and you’ll learn about some of the unsung heroes who affected the community.
 The day will continue to the Ahwahnee Hotel to dive into a historic tour of this National Historic Landmark.

 Know Before You Go: